Public Benefits for Immigrants

 Already, immigrant families have been forced to avoid basic care and benefits out of fear of retaliation from the Trump-Pence administration.
 For example, health care providers have seen a drop in immigrant parents taking their children to the doctor and a drop in pregnant people accessing prenatal care.
 As mentioned above, the public charge rule has coincided with a drop in immigrants enrolling their U.S.-citizen children in CHIP.Citylab

-The new public charge rule would directly affect nearly 1 million immigrants in the United States — in addition to millions more people living overseas who are trying to gain legal status in the country.
-Most of the immigrants who’d be forced to pass the “public charge test” have family members who are U.S. citizens, so the rule would add yet another obstacle to keeping families together.Planned Parenthood Blog
+The new public charge rule directly affects nearly 1 million immigrants in the United States — in addition to millions more people living overseas who are trying to gain legal status in the country.
+Most of the immigrants who’ll be forced to pass the “public charge test” have family members who are U.S. citizens, so the rule adds yet another obstacle to keeping families together.Planned Parenthood Blog